crs4/AtlantaNet/README.md

     - `--img` path to the input equirectangular image.
     - `--output_dir` path to the directory to dump .json results (Optional: default = results/).
     - `--visualize` optional for visualizing textured 3D model (Optional: default = True).

+## Acknowledgement
+- This implementation leverages on parts of the HorizonNet code release (https://github.com/sunset1995/HorizonNet) .
+We thank authors of HorizonNet for their great work and repo.
+- Thanks [Yu-hsuan Yeh](https://github.com/Yeh-yu-hsuan) for helping us fixing several issues on this release.

 ## Citation